Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Results

 To shed light on the underlying processes, we approach the generation of charged species (monocations) as a two-step process, involving dimer reorganization and disproportionation.
 As we show below, the most stable or prevalent dimer species are not readily disposed to disproportionate.
 Some molecular rearrangement of borohydride anions and solvent molecules is first required.
 The subsequent disproportionation follows two major pathways, which can occur in the bulk electrolyte or at the interface, and which we have investigated both at neutral and negative biases.

-In the neutral cell, increased dimer concentrations in the intermediate density layer (IDL) are readily explained through analysis of the free energy landscape (Fig.~\ref{fig:interface_layering}).
+In the neutral cell, increased dimer concentrations in the IDL are readily explained through analysis of the free energy landscape (Fig.~2).
 The minimum energy path (MEP) for disproportionation in the presence of the interface indicates that neutral species in the bulk can easily flow, without a significant free energy barrier, into the IDL.
 Migration from the bulk to the IDL is essentially barrierless for all species except Ca$^{2+}$.
-As summarized in Fig.~\ref{fig:disproportionation} a, to prepare for disproportionation of the most favorable dimers, some reorganization into an intermediate (less stable) dimer is required and ultimately Ca-Ca separation into ionic species follows two main paths, A or B.
+As summarized in Fig.~5 a, to prepare for disproportionation of the most favorable dimers, some reorganization into an intermediate (less stable) dimer is required and ultimately Ca-Ca separation into ionic species follows two main paths, A or B.

-For Path A, the dominant long dimer configuration (\textbf{1} in Fig.~\ref{fig:disproportionation} a) can undergo a low-barrier reorganization, through a short dimer (\textbf{2}), to another long dimer with similar coordination of Ca ions with borohydrides (\textbf{3}).
+For Path A, the dominant long dimer configuration (\textbf{1} in Fig.~5 a) can undergo a low-barrier reorganization, through a short dimer (\textbf{2}), to another long dimer with similar coordination of Ca ions with borohydrides (\textbf{3}).
 Then, the Ca-Ca distance increases (\textbf{4}) up to 6.7~\AA{} at the transition state so that the nascent monocation Ca ion can increase its number of coordinating THF molecules, from the original 3-4 to the preferred 5, upon full dissociation.
 Path B branches from the short (\textbf{2}) or intermediate long (\textbf{3}) conformations, through further borohydride and solvent reorganization, to a higher energy dimer (\textbf{5}), with a [1,4] anion coordination, which then disproportionates to produce the monocation (\textbf{6}).

-Figures~\ref{fig:disproportionation} b and c outline the MEP for disproportionation at the electrode interface or in the bulk electrolyte under neutral or negative bias.
-Overall, at the electrode interface, in the intermediate density layer (IDL), disproportionation follows Path A, whereas Path B is preferred in the bulk, likely due to configuration \textbf{5} being more favorable in the bulk than at the interface (Fig.~\ref{fig:si_1_4_dimer_freeenergies}).
+Figures~5 b and c outline the MEP for disproportionation at the electrode interface or in the bulk electrolyte under neutral or negative bias.
+Overall, at the electrode interface, in the IDL, disproportionation follows Path A, whereas Path B is preferred in the bulk, likely due to configuration \textbf{5} being more favorable in the bulk than at the interface (Fig.~S5).